Jacksonville International Airport: Military facilities

-Concurrent with the closure of Imeson Airport, the 125th Fighter-Interceptor Group (125 FIG) of the Florida Air National Guard (FANG) relocated to Jacksonville International Airport.
-Military Construction (MILCON) funds provided for the establishment of Jacksonville Air National Guard Base in the southwest quadrant of the airport and placement of USAF-style emergency arresting gear on the JAX runways.
-Upgraded from group to wing status and redesignated as the 125th Fighter Wing (125 FW) in the early 1990s, the wing is the host unit for Jacksonville ANGB and operates F-15C and F-15D Eagle aircraft.
-The 125 FW is operationally-gained by the Air Combat Command (ACC).
-The first Lockheed Martin F-35A Lightning arrived on March 4, 2025.
+Concurrent with the closure of Imeson Airport, the 125th Fighter-Interceptor Group (125 FIG) of the Florida Air National Guard (FLANG) also relocated to Jacksonville International Airport with their then-F-102 Delta Dagger fighter aircraft and their then-sole C-54 Skymaster operational support aircraft.

+Military Construction (MILCON) funds from the federal government provided for the establishment of Jacksonville Air National Guard Base in the southwest quadrant of the airport and placement of USAF-style emergency arresting gear on JAX's primary runway.

+The 125 FIG was later redesignated the 125th Fighter Group (125 FG) and soon upgraded from group to wing status and redesignated as the 125th Fighter Wing (125 FW) in the early 1990s.
+The wing is the host unit for Jacksonville ANGB and previously operated F-15C and F-15D Eagle aircraft.
+Operationally-gained by the Air Combat Command (ACC), the 125 FW's first Lockheed Martin F-35A Lightning II aircraft arrived at Jacksonville ANGB on March 4, 2025 and the wing is currently transitioning to that aircraft.

 Jacksonville ANGB is a small air force base, without the military housing, military hospital or other infrastructure of major U.S. Air Force installations.
 The Air National Guard provides a fully equipped USAF Crash Fire Rescue station to augment the airport's own fire department for both on-airport structural fires and aircraft rescue and firefighting (ARFF) purposes.
-The base employs approximately 300 full-time military personnel (ART and AGR) and 1,000 part-time military personnel who are traditional air national guardsmen.
+The base employs approximately 300 full-time military personnel (ART and AGR) and 1,000 part-time military personnel who are traditional drill status guardsmen in the air national guard.